madsmtm/objc2/crates/objc2/src/topics/cross_compiling.md

 $ cargo build --target aarch64-apple-darwin
 ```

 For more details, see [Rust Cross](https://github.com/japaric/rust-cross), this has a good explanation of how cross-compiling Rust works in general.
 [OSXCross](https://github.com/tpoechtrager/osxcross) is also a good resource, it outlines how to create a complete compiler toolchain (including `ld64`).
+The [cross-rs](https://github.com/cross-rs) project might also be of interest.

 ## SDK